CMake automates the configuration of build systems. It controls the software compilation process by using simple configuration files, called

 For systems with older versions of CMake, only workarounds are available:

-- For CMake version 3.5 or later it is possible to generate a compilation database and open that in Qt Creator, as described in Using Compilation Databases.
+- For CMake version 3.5 or later, generate a compilation database and open that in Qt Creator, as described in Using Compilation Databases.

 - Create an ad-hoc project file for a qmake build using